Manohar2503/Adobe_Finale_Solution/README.md

 Located in the `backend/` folder.
 Built using:

 * Python
-* Gemini 2.5 Flash – for LLM calls (recommendations and insights).
+* Gemini 2.5 Flash – for LLM calls (podcast and  insights).
 * Gemini TTS – for generating audio in Podcast Mode.

 ### Models Used